 Next, you should download and install your sales funnel builder plugin for WordPress.

-You can download it by clicking on the link below (note, this is a paid plugin).
+You can download it by clicking the link below (note, this is a paid plugin).

 NOTE: If this plugin is not suitable for you, or you are not ready to pay for it, you can try to look for other funnel-building plugins but we will use this plugin as an example later in this guide.

-After getting the OptimizePress plugin download it to your computer, upload it to your WordPress site, and install it.
+After downloading the OptimizePress plugin, you should upload it to your WordPress site and install it.

 In the next step, activate the plugin.